-An electronic press kit — or in short, an EPK — is like a CV.
-It gives promoters, radio DJs, venue bookers, music writers and podcasters all they need to know, hear and see about your music in one central place.
+An EPK, or electronic press kit, is a great tool to help artists promote their music.
+It gives promoters, radio DJs, venue bookers, music writers and podcasters all they need to know.
 While creating an EPK is time-consuming, it’s an essential resource that defines who you are as an artist to important decision-makers.

 Your bio is a short section summarising who you are.
 It shouldn’t be very wordy — two paragraphs is ideal.

 In your bio, make sure you answer the following questions:

 - What kind of music do you make?